Eschatologue/CM_wiki/docs/class/warlock/broodlord.md

 # The Broodlord Patron

 > *Command Your Patron's Swarms*
->

 You have been bestowed great powers by an ancient beast.
 You might make a deal with such a terrifying creature, such as: A Fate Weaver; Adragzzar, the Scorpion King; Sephira of the Feather Court; The Rat Mother, Plaguise; An extraterrestrial creature.
 Or other powerful creatures that you might have encountered.
 Your patron's goal is simple, to preserve their brood and expand.
 And your path is a journey to stop a great threat from destroying their broods.

-> Written by Drowny

 ### Level 3: Broodlord Spells